swichtenberg/MechaCar_Statistical_Analysis/README.md

 ![Deliverable3_Lot3](https://user-images.githubusercontent.com/96216947/162306908-30a2719a-6639-440a-9681-699a4909e0a2.JPG)

 ## Study Design: MechaCar vs Competition
-The initial vehicle cost is often a primary consideration of consumers.
-In order to ensure the MechaCar is competively priced when released further analysis of the market is necessary.

 The Insurance Institute for Highway Safety (IIHS) rates the safety of vehicles based on a number of criteria, including crashworthiness, crash avoidance and mitigation, and seat belts and child restraints.
 Each item within the categories are given a grade from good to poor.
 As part of the analysis to evaluate the performace of the MechaCar, the safety should be compared to similar vehicles on the market.
 Both the overall safety and individual safety metrics should be considered.
+The null hypothesis is that there is no different in frequency distribution of safety ratings between the MechaCar and competitors.
+The alternate hypothesis is that there is a difference in frequency distribution of safety ratings between the MechaCar and competitors.
+Given safety data is categorical, a Chi-Squared test should be used to test the hypothesis.
+Safety ratings for both the MechaCar and competitors are necessary to complete the analysis.